HippoEug/HackTheBox/Machines (Easy)/Shocker.md

 ```
 Ooh!
 We can run `perl` as root.
 If this fails, we could probably look at SUID configurations or services or things like that.

-From online references, here is where I learnt you can launch a shell using `perl`.
+From online references [1](https://www.hacknos.com/perl-python-ruby-privilege-escalation-linux/) & [2](https://www.hackingarticles.in/linux-for-pentester-perl-privilege-escalation/), here is where I learnt you can launch a shell using `perl`.
 ```
 id
 uid=1000(shelly) gid=1000(shelly) groups=1000(shelly),4(adm),24(cdrom),30(dip),46(plugdev),110(lxd),115(lpadmin),116(sambashare)